 Last up in our list of necessary tools is professional-grade video streaming platform.
 YouTube may perhaps be the most popular and easy streaming service.
 Yet free, consumer-grade platforms like YouTube and Facebok Live poseserious limitations for live streaming video.
 Those services are designed for online videos, rather than for live streaming video content.

-Instead, we recommend using streaming solutions via a dedicated white-label online video platform, such as DaCast, IBM Cloud Video, or Livestream.
+Instead, we recommend using streaming solutions via a dedicated white-label video platform for agencies, such as DaCast, IBM Cloud Video, or Livestream.
 These will provide a better live streaming video service with more control over video placement, monetization, access, recording, and more.
 These services are built around live streaming as well.
 With a dedicated streaming platform, these are not secondary features of the service, but the primary attraction.
+Make sure to review the features of your chosen platform before committing.
+If you need to do China video hosting, for example, check that your OVP supports this (many don’t).

 This may sound complex, but it’s actual a fairly simple process.
 Of course, you’ll want to test out your setup before you launch your first broadcast, to ensure that everything works smoothly.
 There are a variety of guides available to you as well, based on your specific encoder.
 For example, here are the OBS Studio guide and the Wirecast Pro video broadcasting software guide.